Microsoft-community/Community-website/src/wiki/troubleshooting.md

 ### UEFI

-Fortunately things are much more modular than BIOS over here, and this troubleshooting method has a high success rate for the computer to get past the bootloader phase.
+Fortunately things are much more modular than BIOS over here, and this troubleshooting method has a relatively high success rate (than that of the BIOS method) for the computer to get past the bootloader phase.
 Similarly, boot an installation disk and start a command prompt.

 1. Start DiskPart.